apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chaos erupts as UK parliament votes on Gaza ceasefire**
+**'Today's Savannah Guthrie Admits Dressing Rooms Need a 'Remodel' After Kelly Rowland Incident (Exclusive)**

-You can read more about it [here](https://www.aljazeera.com/news/2024/2/21/uk-parliament-speaker-gives-labour-leadership-gaza-ceasefire-vote-reprieve).
+You can read more about it [here](https://www.etonline.com/interview-todays-savannah-guthrie-admits-dressing-rooms-need-a-remodel-after-kelly-rowland-incident-exclusive).

 ## Requirements
 - Python 3.8